-Dry weather screening was scheduled for the Fall of 2018 but the unseasonably high precipitation, and resulting high groundwater conditions, precluded dry weather screening.
-It was anticipated that dry weather screening will be conducted in 2019.
+2018 through 2019 - Dry weather screening was scheduled for the Fall but the unseasonably high precipitation, and resulting high groundwater conditions, precluded dry weather screening.

-Dry weather screening was scheduled for the Fall of 2019 but the unseasonably high precipitation, and resulting high groundwater conditions, precluded dry weather screening.
-It is anticipated that dry weather screening will be conducted in 2020.
+2020 - Dry weather screening was not conducted.
+It is anticipated that dry weather screening will be conducted in 2021.